Have you Been Charged with Inducement to Install, Copy, or Execute Software Through Misrepresentation in Georgia?

 Evidence that Clear and Conspicuous Notice was Given to the Authorized User of the Computer: Any proof that notice was given and the notice was clear and conspicuous will help your Attorney negotiate and fight your case.

-Lack of Intent: Without evidence of the accused deceptively causing the copying and execution of software, then they cannot be convicted.
+Lack of Evidence: Without evidence of the accused deceptively causing the copying and execution of software, then they cannot be convicted.
 It must be proved that they had the intent to misrepresent.

 Unintentional Misrepresentation: If the accused was unaware that the information he provided to the customer was wrong or that the software was not necessary, that would be a sufficient defense.
 Your Attorney could assist you in proving it was an unintentional action.